Using “gifts” as a way to promote a message, personality or a business is not an invention of the “Modern World”.

 The first record of products used as part of a promotion in the US, was in the XVIII century as a part of a political campaign.

-Nevertheless, promotional products, understood as a way of branding, has it’s roots in the ancient world and it seams to be, moreover, a part of a natural human behavior, commonly found in many other cultures.
+Nevertheless, products used as a way of branding, has it’s roots in the ancient world and it seams to be, moreover, a part of a natural human behavior, commonly found in many other cultures.

 Branding in the B.C.